CabernetOgygiaVillaBanquet/DIP392-CyberLab-Incident-Tracker/README.md

 # CyberLab Incident Tracker

 # Members
-1. Nicolas
+1. Nicolas Cholin
 2. Batex
-3. Bekassyl
+3. Bekassyl Adenov
-4. Ashmvl
+4. Rofig Ashumov
+5. Ayman Saifan

 # Project Description:
 The CyberLab Incident Tracker is a comprehensive tool designed to enhance the safety and security of laboratory environments by allowing users to report incidents efficiently and transparently.
 This system is equipped with user-friendly interfaces and robust functionalities to ensure that every incident is recorded, tracked, and addressed promptly.